OnkelTem/osmcarto-docker/README.md

 * `osmcarto_fonts` - a volume with fonts used by OSM carto.
 * `osmcarto_tiles` - a volume with the tiles server cached tiles.

-You don't usually need to know where in the filesystem dockers stores volumes.
-E.g on Linux it's under `/var/lib/docker/volumes` and on other systems it's different.
+You can list them with `docker volumes ls`.
+If you don't need the data anymore, first stop the containers if they're running and then remove volumes with
+`docker volume rm <volume_name>`.

 ## Architecture